turingschool/accelerated-mod-0/methods.md

 ## Check For Understanding

 Complete the `final_practice.rb` in the Check For Understanding repo.
-Submit your copy of the repo to the Google Form.
+Submit your copy of the repo to the submission form.

 <br><br><br>